Saturday, November 16, 2024

 While much of the world (including myself) focuses its attention on the Middle East, there are atrocities that continue to unfold around the world.
 One such atrocity marked its seventh anniversary: Myanmar's ethnic cleansing of the Rohingya in the Rakhine state.

-Seven years has led to between 750,000 and 1.1 million Rohingyans being forced to flee Myanmar for neighboring Bangladesh.
+Seven years have led to between 750,000 and 1.1 million Rohingyans being forced to flee Myanmar for neighboring Bangladesh.
 Most of the Rohingyans who fled to Bangladesh have found themselves in Cox Bazar, a district where there are thirty-three refugee camps that, combined, house over 930,000 Rohingyans as of July 2023.

 The camps are overcrowded, many of which exceed the guidelines established by the United Nations Human Rights Commission ("UNHCR").
 For example, the UNHCR standards provide that the number of people per latrine should be 4-6 and, in emergency situations, up to 20 per latrine.
 Six of the refugee camps are at 30 people or more per latrine and one is as high as 54 people per latrine.
 The UNHCR standard also provide that the number of people per water supply should be 1 water supply for every 80 people.
 Nine of refugee camps exceed that standard, with one of them -- the Nayapara Refugee Camp -- having a water supply for every 1,931 people.
 Add in the lack of educational and employment opportunities generally in the refugee camps, and, the situation is very bad and getting worse for the Rohingyan refugees.